trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.1.1: Added /zm do command to perform special action (only works on the ground), fixed interface options bug.
 - v 1.1.0: Fix for riding now available in The Maw for all mounts.
 Added options to hide mount info in chat and to use favorites only.
 Set using Game Menu > Interface > AddOns > ZoneMount.
 - v 1.0.10: Included Bound Shadehound for mounting in the Maw.
 - v 1.0.9: Updated for Patch 9.0.5.